 - A bone on the inner side of their wrist acts as a “false thumb,” and helps them handle bamboo leaves and poles.

 - Classified as a carnivore, it does not get much nutrition from vegetation, requiring a significant portion of the day to be spent feeding.

 - Red pandas eat sitting, standing, or (only a few other animals can do this) lying on their back.

 We have two red pandas at Potter Park Zoo.
-Rupert Jr. was born at the Detroit Zoo in 2011 and Maliha was born at Fort Worth Children’s Zoo in 2014.
-In 2016, the pair gave birth to a male and female cub who now live at Capron Zoo in Massachusetts.
+Maliha was born at Fort Worth Children’s Zoo in 2014.
+In 2016, Maliha gave birth to a male and female cub who now live at Capron Zoo in Massachusetts.
 Our male, Doofah, was born at the Rosamond Gifford Zoo in New York in 2018.
 He came to Potter Park Zoo in 2019.